Mike-chege/AirBnB_clone_v2/README.md

 ## :file_folder: AirBnB_clone_Version2 & The Console

 This project covers the second version of the AirBnB clone.
-This stage implemetns a backend interface, or the console, to manage program data.
+This stage implements a backend interface, or the console, to manage program data.
 The Console commands allow the user to `create`, `update` , and `destroy` objects as well as manage file storage systems.

 ## :open_file_folder: To run The Console use:
 ```